 We saw enigmatic holes in the rock face, like in the photo above.
 They are associated with rock paintings across the world and are called cupules.
 There are no experts on these.
 There is a consensus that they are deliberate, and that they are not functional, but served some artistic or symbolic need.
 They are older than rock paintings, and some people date them to a hundred thousand years before the paintings.
 Could this be the art of Homo Habilis, the art of an alien species?

 We spent several hours at the site.
-Some caves were like zoos: full of animal figures, sometimes layers painted over previous layers.
+Some caves were like zoos: full of wild animal figures, sometimes layers painted over previous layers.
 Elsewhere, you would come to an exposed rock face and see maybe a line of faded red colour, the whole painting would appear slowly to your eye as you stood and followed the faint lines.
-In some paintings, like in the boar pictured at the top, the pigment would be bright and eye-catching.
+In some paintings, like in the boar in the featured photo, the pigment would be bright and eye-catching.
 We left, but we are not finished with Bhimbetka.
 We plan to return.
 And now that we have seen this, and read about rock paintings in India, we plan to explore many other sites across the country.